-This document gives an overview of LLN Minimal Fragment Forwarding.
+This document provides a simple method to forwarding 6LoWPAN fragments.
 When employing adaptation layer fragmentation in 6LoWPAN, it may be beneficial for a forwarder not to have to reassemble each packet in its entirety before forwarding it.
-This has been always possible with the original fragmentation design of RFC4944.
-This document is a companion document to [I-D.ietf-lwig-6lowpan-virtual-reassembly], which details the virtual Reassembly Buffer (VRB) implementation technique which reduces the latency and increases end-to-end reliability in route-over forwarding.
+This has always been possible with the original fragmentation design of RFC4944.
+This method reduces the latency and increases end-to-end reliability in route-over forwarding.
+It is the companion to the virtual Reassembly Buffer which is a pure implementation technique.